gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	clean post-promotion de-confirmation of the formerly stable joint state into a weaker relational / separating reading
 -	stabilization of that downgraded state as a weaker relational mainline rather than immediate full independent separation
 -	loosening of that weaker relational plateau without yet forcing clear independent separation
+-	restoration of a clearer independent-separation reading once that lower-order plateau thins sufficiently

 ---

 ## What has not yet been tested

 The following remain untested:
--	further drift from the loosening weaker-relational mainline into clearer independent separation
--	renewed relational recovery after actual post-promotion de-confirmation
+-	renewed relational recovery after clearer independent separation has been restored
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers
 -	stronger mismatch across many restarts